-Many say that it's a case of depression that doesn't respond to two different antidepressants from different classes.
+Some researchers define TRD as a case of depression that doesn't respond to two different antidepressants from different classes.
 Other experts say that a person needs to try at least four different treatments before depression can be truly considered treatment-resistant.

 Of course for you, the exact definition doesn't matter.
 You just need to ask yourself some basic questions.

 - Has your treatment failed to make you feel better?